Spaghetti Squash with Meatballs is full of flavor and easy to make. Customize it with your favorite marinara and toppings!

 How To Prepare Spaghetti Squash

-• Preheat oven to 400 degrees F and line a large baking sheet with parchment paper.
+1. Preheat: Set the oven to 400°F and line a baking sheet with parchment paper.

 Quick Tip

-To avoid injury, it’s essential to use a very sharp chef’s knife and a sturdy cutting board when preparing spaghetti squash.
-If you’re missing either, it’s recommended to microwave the squash for 3-5 minutes each to soften them enough to slice in half safely.
+To prevent injury, use a sharp chef’s knife and a sturdy cutting board.
+If needed, microwave the squash for 3-5 mins to soften before slicing.

 Laying out all meatball ingredients, including panko, onions, seasonings, meat, and more.